Hands using a utility knife to score a clear acrylic plexiglass sheet along a straightedge

 Wearing Safety Glasses To Protect Your Eyes

-Protecting your eyes is of utmost importance when working with any kind of glass material, including plexiglass.
+Protecting your eyes is of utmost importance when working with any kind of glass-like material, including plexiglass.
 Flying debris or shards can potentially cause serious eye injuries.
-To safeguard your eyes, make sure to wear safety glasses before you begin cutting.
+Make sure to wear safety glasses before you begin cutting.

 Using Clamps To Secure The Plexiglass